ncredinburgh/JavaForSmallTeams/style/2000_prefer_maps_and_filters_to_imperative_loops.md

   }
 ```

-Note that although the Java 7 version requires more lines of code (in the form of the ugly boilerplate for the anonymous inner class) the logic of the selectValues method is clearer.
+Note that although the Java 7 version requires more lines of code (in the form of the ugly boilerplate for the anonymous inner class) the logic of the `selectValues` method is clearer.
 If the logic required in the Predicate or mapping Function is required in multiple places it is straightforward to move this to a common location.
 This is harder to achieve with the imperative version.

 Also note that the method that creates the Predicate has been made static.
 It is a good idea to do this where possible when returning an anonymous class to prevent a long lived instance preventing the parent class from being garbage collected.
-Although the Predicate is only short lived in this instance applying static in all cases avoids the annoying overhead of thinking.
+Although the Predicate is only short lived in this instance applying static in all cases avoids the overhead of thinking.